Eligibility for survivors' benefits

 Did the deceased person make sufficient contributions to the Québec Pension Plan?

 We take into account all the contributions made by the deceased before and after he or she began receiving his or her retirement pension under the Québec Pension Plan.
-Therefore, a person's death gives entitlement to survivors' benefits if he or she contributed to the Plan:
+Therefore, a person's death gives entitlement to survivors' benefits if he or she contributed to the Plan, as the case may be:

 Consider, for example, the case of a person who died at age 29.
 His or her contributory period is 12 years and corresponds to the period during which the person was between ages 18 and 29.
 Therefore, the deceased's family is entitled to survivors' benefits if the deceased contributed for at least one third of his or her contributory period, that is, 4 years (12 years x 1/3 = 4 years).